 On the other hand, visual inspections can diagnose stenotic nares with cameras that can scan and check the airway.

-Dogs with this syndrome tend to have higher risks of complication due to general anesthesia.
+Dogs with this syndrome tend to have higher risks of complications due to general anesthesia.

 So, your vet may recommend pre-anesthetic blood work and chest X-rays as an alternative to minimize the risks.

-If your pet goes the general anesthesia route, your vet might recommend doing the surgical operation at that same time.
+If your pet goes the general anesthesia route, your vet might recommend doing the surgical operation simultaneously.